brylevkirill/notes/Reinforcement Learning.md

 	> "A reward measure that pushes an agent to produce sequences of actions that can transfer a maximal amount of information to its sensors through the environment.
 It is defined as the channel capacity from the sequence of actions At, At+1, ..., At+n−1 to the perceptions St+n after an arbitrary number of timesteps: r(At, At+1, ..., At+n−1 →  St+n) = max {p(a)} I(At, At+1, ..., At+n−1, St+n), where p(a) is the probability distribution function of the action sequences a=(at, at+1, ..., at+n−1) and I is mutual information."

-	maximize channel capacity or mutual information between actions and future states, i.e. information contained in a about s' or information that can be "injected" into s' by a, to encourage agent to occupy states from which it can reach most states within its planning horizon and to control its future as much as possible
+	maximally influence sensory inputs ~ maximize channel capacity or mutual information between actions and future states, i.e. information contained in a about s' or information that can be "injected" into s' by a, to encourage agent to occupy states from which it can reach most states within its planning horizon and to control its future as much as possible

 	[overview](https://youtu.be/DSYzHPW26Ig?t=2h9m23s) by Alex Graves `video`